 Let’s get started!

-Why One Needs to Shrink Clothes?
+Why does One Need to Shrink Clothes?

 Why would someone shrink their clothes?
 Is there any need?
 What changes?
 I got your answers!